ap4909/trade-runner/trade_job/README.md

 ### 3. Lambda Function
 The Lambda function:
-- Retrieves the Stock bar data available for the defined window from the Alpaca API
+1. Retrieves **all** orders for symbol from Alpaca API since job was started
+2. Retrieves all open positions
+3. Calculates current profit/loss
-- Evaluates the current profit and loss to establish whether limits have been reached
+4. Evaluates whether profit/loss limits reached
-  - if limits have been reached, then sell all open positions and cancel the job
+   1. if limits have been reached, then sell all open positions and cancel the job
-- Evaluates the moving average over the time window and compares the last available price to it
+5. Calculates the moving average over the time window and compares the last available price to it:
-  - if the last price is above the average, a buy market order is made
+   1. if the last price is above the average, a buy market order is made
-  - if the last price is below the average, and a position is currently held, a sell market order is made
+   2. if the last price is below the average, and a position is currently held, a sell market order is made
-  - if none of these conditions are fulfilled, then no action will be taken
+   3. if none of these conditions are fulfilled, then no action will be taken, and the run will continue
-- Checks whether the the maximum number of runs has been reached
+6. Check is then done on whether the maximum number of runs has been reached
+   1. if the maxmimum number has been reached:
+      1. cancel open orders, close all positions
-  - if so, return indicator that the jobs should be cancelled (`cancelTradeJob: 1`) to step function
+      2. return indicator that the job should be cancelled (`cancelTradeJob: 1`) to step function
-  - else return indication that job should not be cancelled (`cancelTradeJob: 0`)
+   2. if maxmimum number not reached, return indication that job should not be cancelled (`cancelTradeJob: 0`)

 ### 4. Step Function
-- Output from Lambda function is checked to see whether job should be cancelled
+Output from Lambda function is checked to see whether job should be cancelled
   - if cancelTradeJob = 1 the job is ended
   - if cancelTradeJob = 0 the Lambda is run again